-Rigi-Seebodenalp which is approximately 185 km away from Payerne and at an altitude of 1031 m a.s.l.
-(Fig. S8E).
-Our results show that while we cannot completely rule out the contribution of the airport activities on SO_2 concentrations observed at Payerne station, the evidence indicates that there is no substantial enhancement of SO_2 when airport activities are taking place.
-For instance, we observe similar levels of SO_2 on workdays and weekends

-- 325 (Fig. S8A), compared to the lower median NO_x concentrations on weekends compared to workdays (Fig. S8B), which are associated with a decrease in traffic intensity.
-However, we do observe a decrease in the extreme concentrations of SO2 on weekends compared to workdays (Fig. S8A).
-Moreover, although wind arriving from the airport direction (NW: 300 - 340°) does show elevated SO2 concentrations, the higher concentrations are not exclusively related to this particular wind direction (Fig. S8C), as Payerne village is also located north-northwest - to our measurement site (Fig. S1).
-Similar to our observation during weekends, SO2 concentrations do not drop significantly during airport shutdown periods (Fig. S8D), particularly during 2020.
+Our results show that while we cannot completely rule out the contribution of the airport activities on SO2 concentrations observed at Payerne station, the evidence indicates that there is no substantial enhancement of SO_2 when airport activities are taking place.
+For instance, we observe similar levels of SO2 on workdays and weekends (Fig. S8a), compared to the lower median NO_x concentrations on weekends compared to workdays (Fig. S8b), which are associated with a decrease in traffic intensity.
+However, we do observe a decrease in the extreme concentrations of SO2 on weekends compared to workdays (Fig. S8a).
+Moreover, although wind arriving from the airport direction (NW: 300-340°) does show elevated SO2 concentrations, the higher concentrations are not exclusively related to this particular wind direction (Fig. S8c), as the village of Payerne is also located north-northwest of our measurement site (Fig. S1).
+Similar to our observation during weekends, SO2 concentrations do not drop significantly during airport shutdown periods (Fig. S8d), particularly during 2020.
 Overall, these observations point towards other sources of SO2 emissions, mostly related to energy use and supply (EEA, 2023).
-The latter conclusion is further verified by direct comparison between SO2 concentrations in Payerne and Rigi-Seebodenalp.
-Similar SO2 levels are observed at the two sites throughout the year except during winter, when higher concentrations are observed in Payerne due to a shallower mixing layer height (Fig. S9) together with increased local SO_2 emissions from heating sources (EEA, 2023).
+The latter conclusion is further verified by a direct comparison between SO2 concentrations in Payerne and Rigi-Seebodenalp.
+Similar SO2 levels are observed at the two sites throughout the year except during winter, when higher concentrations are observed in Payerne due to a shallower mixing layer height (Fig. S9) together with increased local SO2 emissions from heating sources (EEA, 2023).

-On the other hand, ammonia (NH3) is expected to show higher concentrations in rural environments subject to agricultural practices, such as manure and fertilizers applications (Reche et al., 2022; Grange et al., 2023).
-In Payerne, the highest NH3 concentrations are observed in spring, with a sharp peak in March when farmers prepare

-- 340 the first fertilization after winter and snow melt (Fig. 1, Fig. S7).
+On the other hand, ammonia (NH3) is expected to show higher concentrations in rural environments subject to agricultural practices, such as manure and fertilizer applications (Reche et al., 2022; Grange et al., 2023).
+In Payerne, the highest NH3 concentrations are observed in spring, with a sharp peak in March when farmers prepare the first fertilization after winter and snow melt (Figs. 1, S7).
 In addition, warmer temperatures and longer days promote the release of ammonia (Fig. S10) (Pedersen et al., 2021).
-The distinct diurnal pattern of NH3 concentrations during spring, i.e. earlier morning peak and increase during nighttime, could be attributed to farming activities such as fertilization and grazing, which peak at dawn and dusk.
-In autumn, as harvesting is completed, we observe a decrease in ammonia emissions, although post-harvest practices and the decomposition - of crop residues can still contribute to the overall NH3 concentration.
+The distinct diurnal pattern of NH3 concentrations during spring, i.e., earlier morning peak and increase during nighttime, could be attributed to farming activities such as fertilization and grazing, which peak at dawn and dusk.
+In autumn, as harvesting is completed, we observe a decrease in ammonia emissions, although post-harvest practices and the decomposition of crop residues can still contribute to the overall NH3 concentration.
 Winter generally witnesses reduced agricultural activity, leading to lower ammonia emissions.
-The colder temperatures limit volatilization from soil and other surfaces however other sources such as traffic and fossil fuel combustion which emit NH3 as a byproduct might become more important (Reche et al., 2022).
+The colder temperatures limit volatilization from soil and other surfaces; however, other sources such as traffic and fossil fuel combustion which emit NH3 as a byproduct might become more important (Reche et al., 2022).